shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 He must surmount these propositions; then he sees the world rightly.

-# 7 Whereof one cannot speak, thereof one must be silent.
+# 7 Whereof one cannot speak, thereof one must be silent. {.unnumbered}